Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Introduction: Characterizing Degradation by SOH parameters

-The development history of the above electrode-specific OCV model, though with different parametrization, has recently been reviewed by \citet{olson_differential_2023} under the context of DV (differential voltage) and IC (incremental capacity) analysis.
-Indeed, this model was used to estimate the three modes of capacity fade first by DV \citep{dahn_user-friendly_2012} and IC \citep{dubarry_synthesize_2012} analysis.
+where the loading ratio $a_\mathrm{LR}$ is the familiar NE-to-PE capacity ratio, while $b_\mathrm{OFS}$ is interpreted as the loss of lithium inventory scaled by PE capacity.
 However, DV and IC analysis is not yet a fully automatic technique, and they require users to judge how the peaks and troughs of the full-cell DV and IC curves are associated with electrode OCP features \citep{olson_differential_2023}.
 Later, researchers attempted to estimate the three modes of LLI, LAMn, and LAMp directly by fitting the model OCV curve to experimental measurements using classical NLS (nonlinear least squares) \citep{birkl_degradation_2017,mohtat_towards_2019}.
 In particular, \citet{birkl_degradation_2017} experimentally validate this approach by assembling coin cells with a controlled amount of lithium inventory and active materials, which serve as the ground truth against optimization results from NLS.
 However, they parametrize their electrode-specific OCV

 by the extreme electrode SOC $z_\mathrm{max}^\pm$ and $z_\mathrm{min}^\pm$, which are constrained by the upper and lower cutoff voltage and have rather complicated dependence on the three modes. \citet{mohtat_towards_2019} instead use the OCV in terms of the discharge throughput $Q_\mathrm{d}$ counted from the fully charged state: